syncfusion-content/winui-docs/winui/Polar-Chart/DataLabel.md

 * [ConnectorHeight]() - used to set height for connector line.
 * [ConnectorLineStyle]() -  used to customize the style of line.
 * [ConnectorRotation]() - used to rotate the connector line at any angle.

-The following code example shows the customization of connector line.

 {% tabs %}